Generalsoi/cloudcash/README.md

-# Onose's Love Calculator
+# Cloudcash By Soi

-This is a love calculator application built using react.js, and tailwindCSS.
+This is a react finance web application built using react.js, tailwind css and firebase.

 ## Table of contents